ashwinpra/swarm-tasks/4-lane-detection/documentation.md

 - Write documentation and comments
 - Export processed videos
 - Another method to account for lighting fluctuation is modifying contract of the video
+- Small step for convenience - dont do the 0.95 thing if its already >0.95

 ## References Used